tylerapritchard/TESSGI_Tut_Step0/Step0.md

 This workflow requires only a modest amount of computing power and should be functional on most any home computer or laptop with a high-speed internet connection, and if you have access to these two items and intend to work with TESS data we strongly encourage you to follow the below workflow.
 If you are unable to do this however (such as having access to only a mobile device, or strict internet data caps) one potential solution is to use [Google Colab](https://colab.research.google.com/?utm_source=scs-index).
 Google Colab is a cloud-based  'Jupyter notebook' like environment, where all of your data downloads and computer processing live in the cloud on a remote machine.
 The upside to this is that all you need is a web-browser and a stable internet connection to participate in TESS science.
 The downside is that some aspects of the notebook usage may be slower or more cumbersome, and the [TESS Data-Processing Tutorial notebooks](https://heasarc.gsfc.nasa.gov/docs/tess/data-analysis-tools.html) will require some modifications to work.
 We have Translated the first tutorial into a Colab notebook [here](https://colab.research.google.com/drive/1kNUcBBc2x_06PupFIdV7RAiGEmOoi0LL?usp=sharing), and leave any modifications necessary for future notebooks as an exercise for the reader.

-Some features are not supported by Google Colab - most notably interactive plots made with the Bokeh package (e.g. lightkurve.interact())
+Some features are not supported by Google Colab - most notably interactive plots made with the Bokeh package (e.g. Lightkurve.interact())

 ### A note on best practices & "Stretch Goals" discussed below: